 It won’t cost you a dime to take a wheel brace, check out all your wheel lugs, and make sure they are all 100% tight.
 A wobble at low speeds of 10mph or less is not really dynamic balance-related.

 If you have a decent spare wheel, you could rotate each tire to see if the problem is in fact an unbalanced tire or simply a loose wheel.
-Will probably take you the better part of a Saturday morning, however, it won’t cost you a cent, and you can safely rule the wheel balancing and loose lug theory out.
+It Will probably take you the better part of a Saturday morning, however, it won’t cost you a cent, and you can safely rule the wheel balancing and loose lug theory out.
 While you’re at it, check each tire for flat spots.

 Another cause for vibrations is a badly worn u-joint.
 You won’t have to physically remove the part to inspect, since all it takes is a quick crawl underneath to check.
 The u-joint jackets should be properly sealed with no signs of rust water leaks or grease leaks.
 They are cross-shaped with caps on each end and some have a grease-able nipple.
 A quick eye-balling will determine their condition.
 Don’t forget to check the two on the front wheels too.

 U-joints that feel wiggly or have excessive play in them should be replaced ASAP.
-That play in your drivetrain is heavily exaggerated once that driveshaft is spinning at thousands of rpm’s.
-If you feeling vibrations near your transmission, thoroughly inspect the u-joint closer to the transfer case for play.
+That play in your drivetrain is heavily exaggerated once that driveshaft is spinning at thousands of RPMs.
+If you feel vibrations near your transmission, thoroughly inspect the u-joint closer to the transfer case for play.
 A wobbling gear shifter, that vibrates in sync with your speed, is also a dead give-away the problem is directly related to a component close by.

 When replacing U-Joints, insist on genuine parts only.
-The recommended U-joint for Wranglers are the Spicer 5-760x.
+The recommended U-joint for Wranglers is the Spicer 5-760x.